per1234/EtherEvent/README.md

 - Returns: true = success, false = memory allocation failed
   - Type: boolean

-`EtherEvent.availableEvent(ethernetServer)` - Receives new event if an event is not already buffered.
+`EtherEvent.availableEvent(ethernetServer, cookie)` - Receives new event if an event is not already buffered.
 - Parameter: ethernetServer - The EthernetServer object created in the Ethernet setup of the user's sketch.
   - Type: EthernetServer
+- Parameter(optional): cookie - Cookie value to use in the authentication process.
+This can be used to provide a truly random cookie for enhanced security.
+If this parameter is not specified then a pseudorandom cookie will be generated with the random() function.
+  - Type: int
 - Returns: Buffer size required to receive the event.
 This is the length of the received event and the null terminator.
   - Type: byte